1PrinceJha/wordpress/README.md

 # wordpress
-All About the WordPress plugin that i will going to create
+All About the WordPress plugin that I will go to create..